97joseph/SPIDER/README.md

 # SPIDER
-A simple group of crawlers to extract header data
+A simple group of crawlers to extract header data.
 The project is for experimental web crawler